"Hysteria in Hocked ,ne'er most King Size , 🐯🦍🐋 💤 ⭐🌚🌏 " ; ne'er most ; superlative degree of never (figure of speech)

 ★ Quote = Burke :- The poor word Ascendancy.... is now employed to cover to the world most rigid, and perhaps not the most wise, of all plans of policies, In plain old English, as they applied it, it signifies "Pride & Dominion" on the one part of the relation, & on the other, "Sub-Servlency & Contempt" and it signifies nothing else.

-🍁 'Spying strangers’ is apparently to become a daily divertissement m the House — Westminster Gazette.
+🧙♀️ 'Spying strangers’ is apparently to become a daily divertissement in the House — Westminster Gazette.

 The Lady of Shalott is an oil painting by the English artist William Holman Hunt, made c.
 1888–1905, and depicting a scene from Tennyson's 1833 poem, "The Lady of Shalott".
 The painting is held by the Wadsworth Atheneum, in Hartford, Connecticut.
 In Tennyson's poem, the Lady of Shalott is confined to a tower on an island near Camelot, cursed not to leave the tower or look out of its windows.
 She weaves a tapestry, viewing the outside world only through reflections in a mirror behind her.